Tutorial on amortized optimization: Amortized optimization foundations

 The machine learning, statistics, and optimization communities are exploring methods of \emph{learning to optimize} to obtain fast solvers for \cref{eq:opt}.
-We will refer to these methods as \emph{amortized optimization} as they \emph{amortize} the cost of solving the optimization problems across many contexts to approximate the solution mapping $y^\star$.
+I will refer to these methods as \emph{amortized optimization} as they \emph{amortize} the cost of solving the optimization problems across many contexts to approximate the solution mapping $y^\star$.
 Amortized optimization is promising because in many applications, there are significant correlations and structure between the solutions which show up in $y^\star$ that a model can learn.
-We follow \citet{shu2017amortized} for defining the core foundation of amortized optimization as:
+This tutorial follows \citet{shu2017amortized} for defining the core foundation of amortized optimization.

 \begin{definition} An \emph{amortized optimization method} to solve \cref{eq:opt} can be represented by $\gA\defeq (f, \gY, \gX, p(x), \hat y_\theta, \gL)$, where $f: \gY\times\gX \rightarrow \R$ is the unconstrained \emph{objective} to optimize, $\gY$ is the \emph{domain}, $\gX$ is the \emph{context space}, $p(x)$ is the \emph{probability distribution over contexts} to optimize, $\hat y_\theta: \gX\rightarrow \gY$ is the \emph{amortization model} parameterized by $\theta$ which is learned by optimizing a \emph{loss} defined on all the components $\gL(f, \gY, \gX, p(x), \hat y_\theta)$. \end{definition}